Predictive, finite-sample model choice for time series under stationarity and non-stationarity: When (not) to use locally stationary models under local stationarity: the new model choice methodology

-\textbf{Step 4.} From the previous comments it can be seen how the predictors $f_{t,h;p,N}^{\rm ls}$ and $f_{t,h;p}^{\rm s}$ relate to the choice of modelling the time series' dynamics by a tvAR($p$) or AR($p$) model, respectively.
+From the previous comments it can be seen how the predictors $f_{t,h;p,N}^{\lstat}$ and $f_{t,h;p}^{\stat}$ relate to the choice of modelling the time series' dynamics by a tvAR($p$) or AR($p$) model, respectively.
 In each of these model classes, increasing the order $p$ will give a better approximation of the dynamics, but increase the complexity of the model, and make it more difficult to deal with under parameter uncertainty.

-The parameters $p_{\max}$ and $\mathcal{N}\subset \{p_{\min}+1, \ldots, T-m-h\}$ are to be chosen by the user and should depend on $T$. $N \in \mathcal{N}$ determines the degree of locality in the estimation of the coefficients.
-The parameters $p=1,\ldots,p_{\max}$ and $N \in \mathcal{N}$ will influence the degree of bias and variance of the predictor.
+The parameters $\mathcal{P}$ and $\mathcal{N}$ are sets of integers to be chosen by the user.
+The choice should depend on~$T$. $p \in \mathcal{P}$ determines the order of the tvAR($p$) model that is used to approximate the dynamics. $N \in \mathcal{N}$ determines the degree of locality in the estimation of the coefficients.
+The parameters $p \in \mathcal{P}$ and $N \in \mathcal{N}$ will influence the degree of bias and variance of the predictor.
 Our selection mechanism will balance them implicitly.
-The $p$ corresponds to the order of the tvAR($p$) model used to approximate the dynamics.
-A larger $p$ will give a better approximation, but it will also be more difficult to estimate.
-A larger $N$ will most likely reduce the variance, but, apart from exceptional cases, inflict a bias if non-stationarity is present.